goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 #### The Problem, Part Deux

-As with _The Basic Nav_ above, the home pages &mdash; both the translated site and the english site &mdash; shouldn't show a home link.
+As with _The Basic Nav_ above, the home pages &mdash; both the translated site and the english site &mdash; shouldn&rsquo;t show a home link.
 We solve this by conditionally setting the `offset`.
 But on the home page, the link to the translated home page _should_ show.

 So the loop essentially says, for items in this list, if the item is not the home page, skip the translated home link.
 Otherwise, build the list normally.
 And, of course, the list may or may not be offset, based on the page's URL.